 - 5.1 Great Bentley Parish Council has objected strongly to the application for the following reasons: - 1.
 The site is outside the village boundary and is not included in Option T of the emerging Local Plan.
 It would result in the loss of grade 1 arable land. - The single access to the site in itself would be problematic but coupled with its location on a bend on a hill on to Thorrington Road constitute a safety issue for pedestrians and vehicles. - The Housing Needs Survey report completed by RCCE for GBPC in October 2016 identifies the housing needs locally.
 The housing approved in the parish in the past 12 months has more than met the need identified and therefore, there exists no need for this additional housing. - 4.
-Great Bentley currently suffers from traffic congestion in the Village centre on Plough Road and at the level crossings.
-Further housing development will compound this situation.
-The developers' own traffic impact assessment estimates an increase in traffic movements at the junction of Plough Road and Thorrington Road of 150 traffic movements up to 863.
+Pedestrian access from the site to the Village is a concern in that the footway on Plough Road runs along the east side of Plough Road.
+This would require pedestrians to cross the road and then cross back again after negotiating the level crossing to access the Primary school. - Great Bentley currently suffers from traffic congestion in the Village centre on Plough Road and at the level crossings.
+The vast majority of the traffic from this development would have to drive along Plough Road through the already congested village centre to access the A133 and A120. - The developers' own traffic impact assessment estimates an increase in traffic movements at the junction of Plough Road and Thorrington Road of 150 traffic movements up to 863.
 Further, when assessing the 2022 traffic flows the assessment judges that the PICADY modelling becomes unstable and is unable to predict traffic density.
-This is a huge concern especially as the Assessment may have taken no account of other recent housing development proposals. - It is understood that Highways England has commented when assessing the impact of the previous housing development locally that it would have a severe impact on the A120 in the case of Great Bentley. - 6.
+This is a concern especially as the Assessment may have taken no account of other recent housing development proposals. - 6.
+It is understood that Highways England has commented when assessing the impact of the previous housing development locally that it would have a severe impact on the A120 in the case of Great Bentley. - 7.
 The Village Primary School is at capacity and there is no scope to expand it.
-An additional 75 houses would require the children to travel to outside the parish to school generating additional journeys. - 7.
+An additional 75 houses would require the children to travel to outside the parish to school generating additional journeys. - 8.
 Parishioners are concerned about the impact on the GP Surgery that the 300+ planning applications approved in the past twelve months will have as the new houses are built and new residents move in to the village.
 This development would compound the situation.

 It is acknowledged that TDC has consulted with the Parish Council for the seven major housing developments in the Parish that have been submitted in the last couple of years.
 However, these proposals have all been approved in the face of strong opposition from the Parish Council and local residents.
 Each of these proposals have been considered the Planning Authority on their individual merits with what appears to be no concern about the combined impact of a 40% increase in the number of dwellings.
 You will understand that the frustration locally is palpable.

-There is an overwhelming feeling that enough is enough.
+There is an overwhelming feeling that enough is enough